yasaswiveera/RNAseq-preprocessing-tutorial/README.md

 **MultiQC** summary report
 QC once again to see how well the reads mapped to genes and how many were counted.
 This further helps identify any disparities between or identify low-quality samples.

-### 6. Differential Expression Analysis
+### Differential Expression Analysis
 **EdgeR** for statistical analysis; includes data normalization, exploratory analyses, and visualization techniques
 Here, statistical modeling is used to identify differentially expressed genes between experimental groups.
 Further, *EdgeR* can help visualize any trends between samples and genes.

 ## 1. Setting Up
-First, be sure to set your current directory to wherever your FASTA files are located:
+First, be sure to set your current directory to wherever your scripts are located (depending on which script you are running):
 ```
-cd *path to data*
+cd *path to scripts*
 ```
 Next, if you are working in a cluster, make sure to load the anaconda module (adjust accordingly to which version you are using):